OHSMASTER/PyFrameDecoder/README.md

 |----------------------|-----------------------------------------------|-----------------------------|
 | [tabulate](https://pypi.org/project/tabulate/)   | To format tables in Python.                  | `pip install tabulate`      |
 | [requests](https://pypi.org/project/requests/)   | For making HTTP requests in Python.          | `pip install requests`      |

-### Running PyFrameDecoder

-To analyze network frame data using PyFrameDecoder, follow these steps:

-1. Install the required libraries (if not already installed) as mentioned above.

-2. Open your terminal.

 3. Execute the PyFrameDecoder.